Maddie woke up in the woods last night.

 She pushed open every stall first, then stared at herself in the mirror and said, “I woke up in the woods last night.”
 We stood framed over the sink together for a long moment, silent and pale before she finally turned to look at me.

 “Well that’s great,” I said.
-It felt a weird frantic dread because while I’ve always sort of expected Madelyn to be chosen, it doesn’t mean it wasn’t concrete evidence of how much cooler, smarter and more beloved she was than me.
+It felt a weird frantic dread because while I’ve always sort of expected Madelyn to be chosen, it doesn’t mean it wasn’t concrete evidence of how much cooler, smarter and more beloved she is than me.
 “Now you can tell me everything.
 Who was it?
 What did you do?
 Was there a freaky ritual.
 Did you have to blood sacrifice something?
 Please let there be blood sacrifice, no sisterhood is complete without —”

 “I don’t remember,” Maddie said, still looking at herself in the mirror.
 “I just woke up in the woods.”